London Travel Guide

 Dinner:

-Dishoom (Covent Garden + Other Locations): Seriously, no London visit is complete without going to Dishoom.
+• Dishoom (Covent Garden + Other Locations): Seriously, no London visit is complete without going to Dishoom.
 This is a British chain of Indian restaurants inspired by the Irani cafes of Bombay.
 It is the most delicious Indian restaurant I have tried so far.
 I go back every time I am in London.
 Make a reservation in advance if you’re with a group.
-Otherwise, you can walk in, but there might be a wait.
+Otherwise, you can walk in, but there might be a wait especially in certain locations like Covent Garden.

-Circolo Popolare (Kings Cross): This is a very joyfully decorated Italian restaurant that is a part of the Big Mamma chain.
+• Circolo Popolare (Kings Cross): This is a very joyfully decorated Italian restaurant that is a part of the Big Mamma chain.
 It’s as fun as it is delicious.
-(Seriously, look at some photos of both the restaurant and the food).

 Sights to See

-Big Ben: The Famous clock tower that is a symbol of London.
+• Big Ben: The Famous clock tower that is a symbol of London.
+You can get a great shot in front of this on Westminster Bridge.

-Churchill War Rooms: The underground bunker where Winston Churchill led Britain during WWII, now preserved as a fascinating museum.
+• Churchill War Rooms: The underground bunker where Winston Churchill led Britain during WWII, now preserved as a fascinating museum.
+I booked tickets for the tour here, and it was fascinating to see.

-Kensington Palace: Gorgeous royal residence surrounded by expansive gardens located within Kensington Gardens.
+• Kensington Palace: Gorgeous royal residence surrounded by expansive gardens located within Kensington Gardens.
+You need tickets to see the Kensington Palace and its state apartments, but you can visit the park and the Sunken garden for free.

 Things to Do